Alzheimer's disease: Phosphorylated tau

-Alzheimer's disease is also considered a tauopathy due to abnormal aggregation of the tau protein.
-Every neuron has a cytoskeleton, an internal support structure partly made up of structures called microtubules.
+Alzheimer's disease is also considered a tauopathy due to the abnormal aggregation of the tau protein within cells.
+Every neuron has a cytoskeleton, an internal support structure partly made up of organelles called microtubules.
 These microtubules act like tracks, guiding nutrients and molecules from the body of the cell to the ends of the axon and back.
-A protein called tau stabilises the microtubules when phosphorylated, and is therefore called a microtubule-associated protein.
+The tau protein stabilises the microtubules when phosphorylated, and it is therefore called a microtubule-associated protein.
 In Alzheimer's disease, tau undergoes chemical changes, becoming hyperphosphorylated; it then begins to pair with other threads, creating neurofibrillary tangles and disintegrating the neuron's transport system.
 Pathogenic tau can also cause neuronal death through transposable element dysregulation.
+Necroptosis has also been reported as a mechanism of cell death in brain cells affected with tau tangles.